Patterson-Sullivan theory for Anosov subgroups: Geometric preliminaries

 \begin{asm} The semisimple Lie group $G$ has finite center and is commensurable with the isometry group $\isom(X)$ of the symmetric space $X$. \end{asm}

 Each point $x\in X$ determines a canonical decomposition of the Lie algebra $\mathfrak{g}$ of $G$ called the {\em Cartan decomposition},

-where $\mf{k}$ is tangent to the stabilizer of $x$ which is a conjugate of $K$.
+where $\mf{k}$ is tangent to the stabilizer of a point $x \in X = G/K$, and $\mf{p}$ can be realized as the tangent space of the symmetric space $X$ at $x$.
 The dimension of a maximal abelian subalgebra $\mf{a}\subset \mf{p}$ is called the {\em rank} of $X$.
-The exponential map $\exp_x: \mf{g} \ra X$ identifies $\mf{a}$ with a maximal flat $F\subset X$ through $x$ and, hence, the rank of $X$ can also be defined as the dimension of a maximal totally geodesic flat subspace in $X$.
+The exponential map $\exp_x: \mf{p} \ra X$ identifies $\mf{a}$ with a maximal flat $F\subset X$ through $x$ and, hence, the rank of $X$ can also be defined as the dimension of a maximal totally geodesic flat subspace in $X$.
 A chosen maximal flat $\fmod \subset X$ is called the {\em model flat} which we isometrically identify with $\R^{k}$ where $k=\rank(X)$.
 The image in $\isom(F)$ of the $G$-stabilizer of $\fmod$ is isomorphic to $\R^k \rtimes W$, where the first factor acts on $\fmod \cong \R^k$ by translations while the second factor $W$, called the {\em Weyl group}, is finite, fixes the origin, and is generated by hyperplane reflections.
 The closures of the connected components of the complement of the reflecting hyperplanes (for hyperplane reflections in $W$) in $\fmod$ are called \emph{chambers}.
 A chosen chamber is called the \emph{model Weyl chamber}; we denote it by $\D$.